thoughtbot/fishery/README.md

 ## Credits

 This project name was inspired by Patrick Rothfuss' _Kingkiller Chronicles_ books.
 In the books, the artificery, or workshop, is called the Fishery for short.
+The Fishery is where things are built.

 ## License

-Fishery is Copyright © 2019 Stephen Hanson and thoughtbot.
+Fishery is Copyright © 2020 Stephen Hanson and thoughtbot.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE) file.